 First name is requiredLast name is requiredEmail address is required.Your email address is invalidThe confirmation email is required.The confirmation email is invalid.Address line 1 is requiredCity is requiredState is requiredCountry is requiredZip/Postal Code is requiredInvalid zip code.
 The number must have a least 5 digits.Phone number is requiredInvalid area code.
 The area code must have 3 digits.Invalid phone number.
 The number must have 7 digits.Special request can contain up to 600 charactersCredit card number is required (or invalid).
 Please try again.Credit card expiration date is requiredCredit card expiration date is invalidThe credit card information you supplied is invalid.
 Please try again.

 Orlando is the boom town that Walt Disney built.
 This sun-splashed former citrus hub catapulted to global fame with the opening of Walt Disney World® Resort in 1971.
-Today, with the addition of Universal Florida® Resort, SeaWorld Orlando, LEGOLAND® and more, it’s little wonder that the “Theme Park Capital of the World” has become the country’s top tourist destination and a magnet for fun-loving families.
+Today, with the addition of Universal Florida® Resort, SeaWorld Orlando, LEGOLAND® and more, it’s little wonder that the “Theme Park Capital of the World” has become the country’s top tourist destination and a magnet for fun-loving families, not to mention close by Orlando Country Inns & Suites hotels.
 Spend days on exhilarating rides like Universal’s Harry Potter & the Forbidden Journey or SeaWorld’s new Mako rollercoaster.
 At night, hop aboard the Orlando Eye ferris wheel to survey the moonlit lakes below.
 But theme parks aren’t the only game in town.
 The city’s glittering downtown, which curves around the glassy waters of Lake Eola, is home to art galleries, cafes serving global cuisines, and vibrant nightlife.

 Big-Time Ball: The NBA's Orlando Magic hoop it up at the Amway Center arena from late October through May.
 Visitors can also cheer on the Orlando City Soccer Club, the city’s Major League Soccer team, playing to capacity crowds since 2013.

-Water Recreation: Spot gators, manatees and marsh birds on a breezy airboat ride on the St. Johns River, or cascade down vertical flumes at Wet 'n Wild, the city’s pioneering waterpark.
+Water Recreation: Head out from your Orlando hotel and spot gators, manatees and marsh birds on a breezy airboat ride on the St. Johns River, or cascade down vertical flumes at Wet 'n Wild, the city’s pioneering waterpark.
 At Disney’s Typhoon Lagoon, surfers can test eight-foot swells created by a wave machine.

 Museums & Performing Arts: The collection at the Menello Museum of American Art includes the works of the self-taught artist Earl Cunningham.
 Prefer a live performance?
 See world-class ballet, theater and music in the Dr. Phillips Center for the Performing Arts in downtown Orlando.